Project Details: A responsive, mobile first, self-health management app for seniors

 The BIG Idea

-1. Learn as much as possible about my target audience for a more nuanced assessment of their app wants/needs from firsthand respondents
+1. Learn as much as possible about target audience from firsthand respondents

-2. Pinpoint actionable insights with regard to app structure features, functions, and general overall layout
+2. Pinpoint actionable insights with regard to app structure features, functions, and general layout

 User Research Analysis